run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/use/register-service-continuity.md

-title: Register service continuity
+title: Registering service continuity
 Description: Allows to register the continuity of a certain service.

-# Register service continuity
+# Registering service continuity

 The Continuity Management focuses on the recovery of IT services and its components in face of an event of disaster.
 This functionality allows to register the continuity of a certain service.